aamirxshaikh/interview-prep/core-java/docs/oop-concepts.md

 ### Abstract Classes and Methods

-- **Abstract Class**: Cannot be instantiated and may contain abstract methods.
+- **Abstract Class**: An abstract class in Java is a class that cannot be instantiated on its own and may contain abstract methods (methods without implementation) and/or concrete methods (methods with implementation).
 - **Abstract Method**: A method without implementation.

 **Example:**